jhpoelen/funcy-httpclient/README.md

 Note that archiving is very different from caching.
 Http caching is part of the (http specification)[http://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html] and allows for servers to tell their clients which content that may be cached and for how long.

+The name [nucifraga](http://eol.org/pages/92861/overview) is the scientific name of a genus of bird commonly referred to as [nutcrackers](http://eol.org/pages/92861/overview).
+These birds are pretty good at located thousands of nuts that they buried earlier.
+Thanks to [Owen Pietrokowsky](http://rightbrainscience.wordpress.com) for helping come up with the name.

 # how does it work?
 New http requests and their responses are saved in directories.
 On repeat request, the saved responses are read from disk and returned to the client.